 This method returns true if the function type is compatible with the given type type or else returns false.
-For type compatibility rules see 7.

-bool addParam(Type \type)
+bool addParam(Type type)

 This method adds a new function parameter with type type to the function type.
 Returns true if it succeeds, else returns false.